eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       wed:
         - date: 2017-12-20
           desc: 'FINALS DUE'
           assign: [ 'Submit your revised projects within a Google Drive folder.
 Name it with the following scheme: <em>lastname-firstinitial-3844-revisions</em>.
-When you share it with me, use the message function to also provide the Github URL to your website.' ]
+When you share it with me, use the message function to also provide the Github URL to your website.
+Submit a revision memo within the revision folder that reviews all of your revisions based on the feedback.
+Explain what you changed and why.
+You can use the same template as the participation memo, but make the obvious changes to the filename and subject line.' ]
 ---

 - num: 2